Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 ### UI (Node.js, HTML, CSS, JS)

 UI has been implemented using HTML, CSS (Bootstrap), and JS (JQuery). <br/>
-On request, via REST APIs using AJAX, the Node.js back-end connects to the MySQL database and returns in JSON format to the front-end what it has asked for (or a **404** code in case of error).
+On request, via REST APIs using AJAX, the Node.js back-end connects to the MySQL database and returns in JSON format to the front-end what it has asked for (or an error code).

 Below is illustrated the backend UML.<br/>
 It has to be noticed that ```Manager``` uses a **Factory Method Design Pattern**.